On singular vectors of simply-laced universal affine vertex operator algebras: Abstract

 \section{Abstract}

 Given a finite-dimensional complex simple Lie algebra $\kg$ and a complex number $\kappa$, let $V^{\kappa}(\kg)$ be the associated universal affine vertex algebra.
-In \cite{gorelik2007simplicity}, the authors gave a sufficient and necessary condition for $V^{\kappa}(\kg)$ to be simple.
-In this paper, we determine the weights of singular vectors of $V^{\kappa}(\kg)$ with minimal conformal weights, when $\kg$ is simply-laced and $V^{\kappa}(\kg)$ is not simple.
+Gorelik and Kac \cite{gorelik2007simplicity} gave a sufficient and necessary condition for $V^{\kappa}(\kg)$ to be simple.
+In this paper, for simply-laced $\mathfrak{g}$ and non-critical $\kappa$, we determine the weights of singular vectors of $V^{\kappa}(\kg)$ with minimal conformal weights, when $V^{\kappa}(\kg)$ is not simple.
+We further determine all the longest Weyl elements in the Kashiwara-Tanisaki character theorem \cite{KT00} which correspond to the weights of the singular vectors.